sjentsch/lsjDocs/Ch06/Ch06_DataHandling_1.rst

 A very common task when analysing data is the construction of frequency tables, or cross-tabulation of one variable against another.
-These tasks can be achieved in jamovi and I’ll show you how in this section.
+These tasks can be achieved in jamovi and I will show you how in this section.

 Creating tables for single variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let’s start with a simple example.
+Let us start with a simple example.
 As a parent of a small child I naturally
 spend a lot of time watching TV shows like *In the Night Garden*.
 In the
-|nightgarden|_ data set, I’ve transcribed a short section of the dialogue.
+|nightgarden|_ data set, I have transcribed a short section of the dialogue.
 The
 file contains two variables of interest, ``speaker`` and ``utterance``.
 Open up
 this data set in jamovi and take a look at the data in the ``Data`` view.
 You
 will see that the data looks something like this: